Jenil-10/Virtual-machine-Creation-in-Linux/README.md

  # VIRTUAL MACHINE CREATION IN LINUX
+ ### REG NUMBER: 212223220040
+### NAME: JENIL PIO J
   ## AIM
 To Install Virtualbox / VMware Workstation and execute basic Linux commands like pwd, mkdir, ls, date, cat, and writing a Bash script to perform arithmetic operations and read a file from the terminal.
 ## PROBLEM STATEMENT
  Manually executing basic Linux tasks like file management, navigation, and arithmetic operations can be inefficient.
 This experiment aims to automate these tasks using Bash scripting, including:

 1. Displaying the current directory, files, and system date.
 2. Reading and displaying file contents.
 3. Performing basic arithmetic operations.

 ## REQUIREMENTS
-- Oracle VM VirtualBox MAnager
+Oracle VM VirtualBox Manager
-- Kali Linux
+Kali Linux
-- Mousepad (Text Editor)
+Mousepad (Text Editor)
-- Terminal
+Terminal
 ## ALGORITHM
- ### Step 1:
+ ### Steps 1:
  Open the terminal in Kali Linux.
- ### Step 2:
+ ### Steps 2:
 Use basic Linux commands to navigate and manage files.
- ### Step 3:
+ ### Steps 3:
 Create a Bash script using Mousepad.
- ### Step 4:
+ ### Steps 4:
 Write a script that performs arithmetic operations and reads a file.
- ### Step 5:
+ ### Steps 5:
 Make the script executable.
- ### Step 6:
+### Steps 6:
 Run the script and observe the output.
 ## COMMANDS
 ###  Execute Basic Linux Commands in the Terminal
 #### Check the Current Working Directory
 ```